 Anyone Can Be An Ally

-In this comprehensive training program, Brian McNaught demonstrates how anyone can be an “ally” in helping to create a respectful workplace that is inclusive of gay, lesbian, bisexual and transgender co-workers.
-Help your employees and managers build bridges of mutual respect and give them the skills to become allies who speak up on behalf of others.
+Brian McNaught demonstrates how anyone can be an “ally” in helping to create a respectful workplace that is inclusive of gay, lesbian, bisexual and transgender co-workers.
+Help your employees and managers build bridges of mutual respect and give them skills to become allies who speak up on behalf of others.

 - DVD or USB (with Spanish and French-Canadian subtitles) of the Main Program plus Extra Features: FAQs, Tom’s Story, Guided Imagery, Interview with Brian McNaught